 If you haven’t yet, download the Master A Budget Workbook to practice what you will learn from this series.

-Did I miss any budget percentages or categories for a personal budget?
+Did I miss any personal budget percentages or categories?

 Related Monthly Budgeting Articles: